mattermost/docs/source/deploy/deployment-overview.rst

 Requirements and installation guides
 -------------------------------------

 Mattermost supports workplace messaging for teams using one to three servers with instructions available in the Install Guides section of this documentation.
-See the `Software and Hardware Requirements </install/software-hardware-requirements.html>`__ documentation for server sizing estimates.
+See the :doc:`Software and Hardware Requirements </install/software-hardware-requirements>` documentation for server sizing estimates.

 User experience
 ----------------